modern-influence-of-ancient-warriors

 The Limitations of the System

 The Spartan fitness regime was extraordinarily effective, but it was not sustainable.
-The system relied on a rigid population control.
-The number of Homoioi (citizens) steadily declined due to constant warfare, the strict inheritance laws, and the economic pressures of the kleros system.
+The system relied on rigid population control.
+The number of Homoioi (citizens) steadily declined due to constant warfare, strict inheritance laws, and the economic pressures of the kleros system.
 By the 4th century BCE, the citizen population had dwindled from thousands to a few hundred.

 The defeat at Leuctra in 371 BCE by the Thebans under Epaminondas shattered the myth of Spartan invincibility.
 The Thebans innovated with deeper phalanx formations and elite units like the Sacred Band, tactics that overwhelmed the Spartan endurance.
 The system that had produced the legendary warriors had become brittle, unable to adapt or replenish its numbers.
+The reliance on helot labor also created constant internal tension and the ever-present threat of revolt, which drained resources and attention.

 The Modern Myth